roywe/modern_optimizers_for_multiclass_tasks/README.md

 ### Audio:

-#### First failure - Madgrad without gradient clipping perform really bad:
+#### First failure - Madgrad without gradient clipping perform really bad (as Authors of Madgrad declared):

 ![screenshot](models/audio_ecs/results/madgrad_failure.PNG)

 #### First Trail using hyperparameters:
+We can see Adan, Adam and scheduleFree​ - converge fast for this task:

+In the validation also Madgrad reach the same point but more slowly

 ![screenshot](models/audio_ecs/results/first_trail_train.PNG)
 ![screenshot](models/audio_ecs/results/first_trail_validation.PNG)

 #### Second Trail using hyperparameters:
+We can see similar performances for same optimizers for different hyperparameters:

 ![screenshot](models/audio_ecs/results/second_trail_train.PNG)
 ![screenshot](models/audio_ecs/results/second_trail_validation.PNG)

 #### Second Trail for more epochs:
+We couldn't see clear seperation between optimizers also for 500 minutes but we can see noise performance:

 ![screenshot](models/audio_ecs/results/second_trail_500.PNG)

 ### Images: